-Furthermore, all employees who lose their jobs as a result of either the employer ceasing to operate or because of a general reduction of personnel, will qualify for the tax free concession regardless of age.
-This extension will however not apply to any present or past director nor to any shareholder who holds or held more than 5% of a company's shares.
+Furthermore, all employees who lose their jobs as a result of either the employer ceasing to operate or because of a general reduction of personnel, will qualify for the R30 000 tax free concession regardless of age.
+This exemption will however not apply to any present or past director of the employer company nor to any shareholder who holds or held more than 5% of a company's shares.

 Lump sum benefits payable by approved funds are aggregated for tax purposes and subject to tax as detailed below.
+These rules are subject to review as announced during the 2007 budget.